Gozareshe Varzeshi: Background

-Gozareshe Varzeshi was founded in 2002 by Hossein Zokeai.
-The first episode of this program was broadcast on 9 August 2002.
+Gozareshe Varzeshi was launched in 2002, with the first episode being broadcast on 9 August 2002.

 Attributes

 Broadcast

-Gozareshe Varzeshi program airs on the day of major European football matches about 10 minutes before the start of the match.
+Gozareshe Varzeshi airs on the day of major European football matches about 10 minutes before the start of the match.

 Performance

 The current host of the program is Reza Javdani.
 Reza Javdani has been the host of the program since 2002 and Mohammad Reza Ahmadi was the host of the program from 2010 to 2020.

 Theme

 Program process

 Gozareshe Varzeshi program reviews and analyzes European football-related events every week.
 Typically, the program broadcasts football matches from England, Spain, Germany, Italy, France, UEFA Champions League.
 Parts of the program also focus on the fringes and news related to European football.